How to Start a Repo Business in 2026: Licensing, Costs & Clients

 Set your quality standards

-You might also want to get your entire team CARS certified.
+Get your entire team CARS certified.
 This certification is a widely recognized benchmark for quality and compliance in the industry.
 It demonstrates a commitment to professional standards that lenders value.

 Know when to grow

-A good rule of thumb is to add a new recovery agent for every $100,000 to $150,000 in new annual revenue.
+Add a new recovery agent for every $100,000 to $150,000 in new annual revenue.
 Some operators make the mistake of hiring a new agent or buying a second truck before they have the contracts to support the expense.

 As your team grows, your software becomes even more important.
 Platforms like RDN or Clearplan have features to manage multiple agents, track performance against your metrics, and generate reports for your clients.